Best QuickBooks Alternatives in 2026

 Answer 3 quick questions and get a personalized recommendation for your exact business type and budget.

 Xero (on the Growing plan) and Sage 50 offer the strongest inventory management among QuickBooks alternatives.
 Xero handles product tracking, purchase orders, and basic inventory counts.
-Sage 50 is more powerful for complex inventory with serialized items, assemblies, and multiple warehouse locations.
+Sage 50 is more powerful for complex inventory with serialized items and multiple warehouse locations.
 Wave, FreshBooks, and Kashoo have minimal or no inventory features.
+If inventory management is critical, Xero is the closest to QuickBooks in capability.